pragya-mishra/pragya-mishra.github.io/about.md

 ---
 layout: page
 title: About
-description: Collection of anecdotes, essays, and book summaries
+excerpt: Collection of anecdotes, essays, and book summaries
 permalink: /about/
 ---
 Hi there!